Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Fresh ginger can be hard to find in some areas during certain times of the year; however, a great alternative is the pre-grated fresh ginger in a tube.
 This can be found in your local grocery store where pre-packaged herbs are found.

-For the Sauteed Vegetables
+For The Sauteed Vegetables:

-For the Fried Rice
+For The Fried Rice:

 • 1 egg, scrambled

-• ¼ cup + 2 tablespoons green onions, chopped and divided (You will garnish with the additional 2 tablespoons)
+• ¼ cup + 2 tablespoons of green onions, chopped and divided (You will garnish with the additional 2 tablespoons)

 • Bottled Sweet & Spicy Yum Yum sauce (I used Bibibop Asian Grill Brand)

-Substitutions and Additions
+Substitutions And Additions

 VEGETABLES: You can use any of your favorite vegetables in the recipe.
 Broccoli florets, yellow squash, or snow peas are all great choices.